DOHA, Qatar (AP) — Another World Cup day, another World Cup shock.

 It was only the third time Germany had lost its tournament-opening game after defeats against Algeria in 1982 and Mexico in 2018.
 In the other World Cup openers for Germany, the team had won 13 matches and drawn four.

 Germany outplayed Japan for much of the match with 24 attempts on goal compared to Japan’s 11.
-Despite giving away the penalty for a clumsy challenge on left back David Raum, Japan goalkeeper Shuichi Gonda made a string of saves and was player of the game.
+Despite giving away the penalty, Japan goalkeeper Shuichi Gonda made a string of saves.

 Germany’s buildup was fraught by protests and political statements because of Qatar’s human rights record and its treatment of migrant workers and members of the LGBTQ community.